 - Are you intending to run a SaaS (Software as a Service) business?

 - Do you ever intend to do more than run a few blogs?

-If you answered yes to at least three of those questions, it’s highly likely that you should get in touch with Chillybin, we have a number of VPS packages available for you, either in Australia or Singapore, and allow us to provide you with the web hosting your site needs.
-While they typically cost a little more than shared hosting, virtual private servers are very cost effective, and well worth the investment for anyone serious about running websites.
+If you answered yes to at least three of those questions, you should likely contact Chillybin; we have several VPS packages available in Australia or Singapore, allowing us to provide you with the web hosting your site needs.
+While they typically cost a little more than shared hosting, virtual private servers are cost-effective and well worth the investment for anyone serious about running websites.